 None of the organized beach settings allow picnics brought in from outside.

 You can purchase alcohol at most of the hotel beach clubs and at Saadiyat Beach Club.
 Alcohol is also available at Kai Beach.
 Alcohol should not be consumed in public places in Abu Dhabi outside of licensed premises.

 You can find our full guide to Abu Dhabi alcohol laws here.

 Dogs are not allowed on Saadiyat public beach, even on a leash.
-Some cafes in Mamsha were welcoming of well-behaved dogs on leashes (but we have heard recent reports of dogs being turned away from pet-friendly establishments such as Coffee Architecture.
-Stay tuned we’re investigating if this is a new municipality rule).
+Some cafes in Mamsha welcomed well-behaved dogs on leashes (but we have heard recent reports of dogs being turned away from pet-friendly establishments such as Coffee Architecture.
+Stay tuned; we’re investigating if this is a new municipality rule).

 Best Beaches in Abu Dhabi

 In a city surrounded by shorelines, you are sure to find plenty more beautiful beaches in Abu Dhabi.

 - We share over here our 6 favourite Abu Dhabi beaches we recommend for tourists.